open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/okta.md

 <!-- markdownlint-enable MD044 -->

 :::warning
 The Okta API has fairly aggressive rate limiting.
-A single Enterprise OPA instance polling all of the data out of an Okta tenant may exhaust a substantial portion of the Okta account's rolling rate limit.
+A single EOPA instance polling all of the data out of an Okta tenant may exhaust a substantial portion of the Okta account's rolling rate limit.

-Users should be aware that deploying many Enterprise OPA instances all connected to Okta may result in the Okta account's rate limit being exceeded, and users with this use case may wish to poll Okta from a central location (such as the [Styra DAS](/das) Datasource Agent), and distribute the resulting data internally.
+Users should be aware that deploying many EOPA instances all connected to Okta may result in the Okta account's rate limit being exceeded, and users with this use case may wish to poll Okta from a central location (such as the [Styra DAS](/das) Datasource Agent), and distribute the resulting data internally.